visipedia/annotation_tools/README.md

 The tools are primarily tested using the [Chrome web browser](https://www.google.com/chrome/browser/desktop/index.html).

 # Quick Start
-Make sure that MongoDB is running.
+Make sure that MongoDB is installed and running (e.g. for Ubuntu 16.04 see [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#import-the-public-key-used-by-the-package-management-system)).

 Clone the repo:
 ```